 Four Toshiba board members say withdraw support for full slate of director candidates

-Four members of the Toshiba Corp (6502.T) board on Friday said they were no longer in support of the full slate of director candidates nominated by the company for its upcoming shareholders meeting.
+TOKYO (Reuters) - Four members of the Toshiba Corp board on Friday said they were no longer in support of the full slate of director candidates nominated by the company for its upcoming shareholders meeting.

 The four released a statement following an explosive shareholder-commissioned investigation that accused Toshiba and the government of colluding to pressure foreign investors.